-c) COGIN

-COverage-based Genetic INduction (COGIN) [36] manages a variable number of rules, which are initialised randomly until they cover all the examples of the training set, making half of the conditions "don't care".
+3) COGIN: COGIN [36] manages a variable number of rules, which are initialized randomly until they cover all the examples of the training set, making half of the conditions "don't care."
 It generates a new offspring population by randomly selecting two parents and applying a one-point crossover.
 Then it applies a token competition to remove those rules that do not match any example already covered by better rules.
 The fitness is based on a linear combination of the entropy and the generality of the rule (number of active bits).